 Gargoyles can develop MBD (Metabolic Bone Disease) if not properly supplemented with Calcium and Calcium D3.
 Too much Calcium and not enough calcium can both be the cause of MBD, if you notice the spine kinking, kinks in the tail, swollen limbs, under bites, appendages bending in ways they shouldn't be bending, and bent toes are all signs of MBD.
 Another leading cause of MBD in Rhacodactylus Geckos is people who insist on feeding baby food to their Geckos.
-Please, do not EVER feed your Geckos baby food.
-Baby food was not meant for Geckos, with was meant for human babies.
-Baby food is all high in sugars and preservatives, and does not provide an appropriate nutritional balance for your Gecko.
 MBD can be stopped and even in some ways corrected depending on the age of the gecko and the extent of the damage.
+If you’re dealing with a case of severe MBD, we highly recommend working with a vet.

 Written by: Heather Jodoin Foucault